PufferFinance/PufferPool/docs/GuardianModule.md

 - Ejecting validators whose ETH balance has fallen too low or who have run out of [Validator Tickets](ValidatorTicket.md)
 - Validator tickets accounting for node operators
 - Handling of the full withdrawals requests
-- Reporting of the number of active Puffer validators
 - Reporting the total number of active Ethereum validators for enforcing the [BurstThreshold](https://docs.puffer.fi/protocol/burst-threshold)

 The Guardians are expected to use their enclave for provisioning, skipping, and ejecting validators.
 Their EOA wallet is used to sign off on the rest of their duties.
 A portion of the protocol's fees are awarded to the GuardianModule to subsidize the Guardians' operating costs (infrastructure/gas).